RF1000community/klipper/docs/Config_Reference.md

 ## [virtual_sdcard]

-The virtual_sdcard provides fully featured printjob management, so Klipper can manage printjobs itself, with pause-resume functionality, and a print-queue.
+The virtual_sdcard provides fully featured print job management, so Klipper can manage print jobs itself, with pause-resume functionality, and a print-queue.
 It can be controlled from different frontends, and g-code commands (eg. M24).
 It allows the Klipper host software to directly print gcode